Accepted Student Timeline

 AP, IB & College Credits

 If you have taken Advanced Placement (AP) or International Baccalaureate (IB) coursework, you will need to have official exam score reports sent to the college.
 For college-level courses taken through your high school, you will need to have official transcripts sent from the college awarding the credit.
-For more information about to whom these documents should be sent as well as detailed information about the college's policies about credits for these courses, please visit the Student Advisement Center website.
+For more information about to whom these documents should be sent as well as detailed information about the college's policies about credits for these courses, please visit the the GRIFF Center website.